-A list of village organisations and activities are attached as Appendix D
+A list of village organisations and activities are attached as Appendix E

-Facilities which are not available in the village are listed as Appendix E. These facilities are desirable but are probably unattainable for a small village.
+Facilities which are not available in the village are listed as Appendix F. Some of the facilities are desirable but are probably unattainable for a small village, others are possible.

-Policy Lea 8 - Access to community facilities
+Policy Lea 8 - Community facilities